k3nfalt/k3nfalt.github.io/source/content/about/_index.md

 <!-- Hi!
 I am an Independent Researcher.
 Just a casual dilettante dabbling in modern optimization and machine learning --- nothing serious at all. -->

 Hi!
-I am an Independent Researcher, casually working in modern optimization and machine learning.
+I am a Principal Researcher at Opta in Moscow, Russia, where I work on modern optimization and machine learning.

 Previously, I defended my Ph.D. thesis at Higher School of Economics with my former supervisor, [Professor Alexander Gasnikov][2].
 I was a Postdoctoral Fellow at KAUST, Visual Computing Center, working together with [Professor Peter Richtárik][1].